Rutherford, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 2.89 square miles (7.49 km2), including 2.78 square miles (7.20 km2) of land and 0.11 square miles (0.29 km2) of water (3.88%).

 Rutherford is an inner-ring suburb of New York City, located 8 mi west of Midtown Manhattan.

 The borough is bounded by the Passaic River bordering Clifton and Passaic in Passaic County to the west, the Erie Railroad bordering East Rutherford to the north and east, the Hackensack River bordering Secaucus to the southeast, and Berrys Creek, Wall Street West and Rutherford Avenue bordering Lyndhurst to the south and southwest.

 Demographics

-2020 census
+2020 Census

-As of the 2020 Census, Rutherford borough had a population of 18,834 with 6,835 households.
+As of the 2020 Census, Rutherford had a total population of 18,834, 6,955 Total Households, a median household income of $136,069, and 7,370 Total Housing Units.

-Of that population, 71.3% was white, 2.3% was black or African American, 0.2% was American Indian and Alaska Native, 16.2% was Asian, 7.7% was two or more races, and 22.7% was Hispanic or Latino.

-Of the total population, 50.6% were female.
-There were 455 veterans living in the borough and 24.5% were foreign born persons.

-The median household income was $106,817 with a per capita income of $48,764.
-5.8% of the population lived beneath the poverty threshold.

-95.0% of persons 25 years and older had a high school diploma, or more.
-And 51.9% of persons 25 years and older had a bachelor's degree or higher.
-94.1% of the households had a computer and 89.8% had a broadband internet subscription.